 Launching and landing Skydio 2 from your hand is a quick and convenient way to start or end your flight, particularly if you can’t find a clear flat spot to take off, but it should be done with caution for your safety.
 Both maneuvers are dangerous and should not be attempted in unstable environments, such as during high winds or while standing on a moving vehicle or boat.
 We highly recommend that users do not attempt hand launching or landing their first few flights with Skydio 2 until they’ve become familiar with the product.

-Read this article to learn more: Hand Launching and Hand Landing your Skydio 2
+Please read this article before attempting hand landing/launching: Hand Launching and Hand Landing your Skydio 2

 See these articles for best practices and more information: